| How To Send Email

 2. Select Print from the top menu bar and then select the report you want to print.

-3. When the Print Report form displays, select Email, if not already selected, as the destination for the report's output.
+3. When the Print Report form displays, select Email, if not already selected, as the destination for

 4. If applicable, select the option to skip records with blank emails or the option to CC Cosigners.